-Figure 8 : Map of S3A Brightness temperatures of 36.5GHz channel for ascending (right) and descending (left) passes
+Figure 8 : Map of S3A Brightness temperatures of 36.5GHz channel for ascending (right) and descending (left)

+passes

 Figure 9 and Figure 10 concern the channels 23.8GHz and 36.5GHz respectively also split by ascending (right part) and descending (left part) passes.
 These maps show a good contrast between ocean and land for both channels.
+One orbit file is missing in S3B data due to a ground segment anomaly (see details in section 5).

-Figure 9 : Map of S3B Brightness temperatures of channel 23.8GHz for ascending (right) and descending (left) passes passes
+Figure 9 : Map of S3B Brightness temperatures of channel 23.8GHz for ascending (right) and descending (left)

+passes

-Figure 10 : Map of S3B Brightness temperatures of channel 36.5GHz for ascending (right) and descending (left)
+Figure 10 : Map of S3B Brightness temperatures of channel 36.5GHz for ascending (right) and descending (left) passes

 From these pictures, we can see that S3A and S3B brightness temperatures seem to be close, but they do not provide an accurate number.
-Figure 11 shows histograms of MWR brightness temperatures over ocean for S3A and S3B for the period corresponding to the Cycle 056 of S3A.
-We can see how close the two instruments are after this update.
+Figure 11 shows histograms of MWR brightness temperatures over ocean for S3A and S3B for the period corresponding to the Cycle 064 of S3A.
+We can see how close the two instruments are after the intercalibration.
 It subsists a bias of only 0.4K for 23.8GHz and 0.2K for 36.5GHz as expected from the commissioning results.